events

 Sleeping Lady Lodge; Leavenworth, WA

-I loaded up the wagon for my favorite design conference with toys from the School of Visual Concepts’ letterpress print shop.
-During this weekend of creative fun in the American Alps we used natural materials, foraged from the forest floor, to create pictorial & typographic monoprints.
-We also played with wood type & experiment with hand-inking & overprinting!
+I loaded up the wagon for my favorite design conference, with toys from the School of Visual Concepts’ letterpress print shop.
+During this weekend of creative fun in the American Alps we used natural materials foraged from the forest floor, combined with wood type and hand-inking techniques, to create pictorial & typographic monoprints.
 Produced by AIGA Seattle.

 Hello My Name Is… Most Likely Not Futura (A Letterpress Adventure in Metal Type Identification)